 Set and enforce clear and age-appropriate ground rules.
 It is important to let your child understand that they will not always get their way while playing in a group and this does not give them the right to throw tantrums during a playdate.

 3. Be realistic

-Just like any other relationship, there will be days where the children play together without quarrels and days where there is bound to be arguments and disagreements.
+Just like any other relationship, there will be days where the children play together without quarrels and days where there are bound to be arguments and disagreements.
 You can take on the role of a coach and help children learn from the ups and downs.
-However, don’t be too quick to mediate or step-in to resolve for your children.
+However, don’t be too quick to mediate or step in to resolve for your children.

 ⇒ Related Read: Playground manners and principles

 4. Freedom of choice